Lesson 1.3: BNF Syntax and Parser Generation

 module LESSON-03-D syntax Boolean ::= "true" | "false" | "(" Boolean ")" [bracket] | "!"
 Boolean [function] | Boolean "&&" Boolean [function] | Boolean "^" Boolean [function] | Boolean "||" Boolean [function] endmodule

-In this definition, if the user does not explicitly define parentheses, the grammar remains ambiguous and K's just-in-time parser will report an error.
-However, you are now able to parse more complex programs by means of explicitly grouping subterms with the bracket we have just defined.
+With this augmented definition, you are now able to parse more complex programs by explicitly grouping subterms with the bracket we have just defined.

 Consider and-or-left.bool: